amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

   console.log(values); // [1, 4, 8, 3, 7, 6, 10, 2, 5, 9]
 ```

-As you can see the graph is the same on BFS and DFS, however the order how the nodes were visited is very different.
+As you can see the graph is the same on BFS and DFS, however, the order how the nodes were visited is very different.
 BFS went from 1 to 10 in that order, while DFS went as deep as it could on each node.

 <!--Let's see some applications were DFS and BFS can be useful.

-## Find path in a Graph
+## Find the path in a Graph

 Let's say you are exploring your social network and you want to know who can introduce you to Mark Zuckerberg.

 { img /images/you-mark-connections-graph2.png "Friends graph between you and Mark Zuckerberg" %}

-You code use a DFS or BFS and iterate until you find the vertex you are looking for (e.g. Mark).
-That will only tell use if two vertex are **connected**.
+You code use a DFS or BFS and iterate until you find the vertex you are looking for (e.g., Mark).
+That will only tell us if two vertices are **connected**.
 Let's start with that

 { codeblock Graph.areConnected lang:js mark:6 https://github.com/amejiarosario/algorithms.js/blob/master/src/data-structures/graphs/graph.js Full Code }
   areConnected(source, destination) {